LWHS makes the most innovative tools accessible for engaged learning.

 The dialogue between what technology tools we can use for faculty work and student development will always be an ongoing process.
 We maintain the campus infrastructure and encourage students to bring their own devices (BYOD) on campus to use.
-We also have multiple laptop carts throughout the departments so teachers have access to strategically use technology.
 We have computer labs around the campus for students to use before and after school hours for course work.
 We have a campus-wide wireless network with a fiber-optic upstream connection to the awesome local San Francisco ISP, Monkeybrains, to make sure students and faculty have the bandwidth they need.

 We maintain and drive the development of a Blackbaud K-12 based website that the entire LWHS community uses daily for communication and academics.
 Whether it's using Rise Vision to power our digital signage or running replacement cables for classrooms, we are here for the students and the entire community.

 Each student is required to bring a laptop, in working condition and fully charged, to school every day.

 LWHS actively monitors all computer and network activity, internet use, and file server space at multiple different levels ranging from network traffic, files left on computers and user desktop activity.

 Technology use must support the school's educational objectives and be consistent with them.
 Inappropriate use of LWHS' technology resources violates the Acceptable Use Policy.

 Transmission of any material in violation of LWHS rules, California laws or regulations, or United States laws or regulations is prohibited.
 This includes, but is not limited to, transmitting copyrighted material, threatening or obscene material, or material protected by trade secret.